My Journey with Generative AI in the creative industries

 Content Creation and Research

-Grok: Currently my top pick over ChatGPT, DeepSeek, or Gemini...subject to change (also being based in the EU, we are not receiving the latest AIs when released due to some sensible restrictions imposed in my region).
+Grok: Currently, my top pick over ChatGPT, DeepSeek, or Gemini...subject to change, being based in the EU, we are not receiving the latest AIs when released due to restrictions imposed in my region.
 I use it to analyse video transcripts generated in Adobe Premiere, which speeds up my text-based editing back in Premiere.
 It's a brilliant shortcut, but the final content always needs a human touch to feel alive.
 Grok also helps with copywriting, content ideation, and research.
 Ethical Rating: 3/5 - xAI is transparent about its mission, but some X users raise concerns about data privacy and bias risks.

 Perplexity AI: A fantastic research tool with source citations, perfect for digging into media trends.
 Ethical Rating: 3/5 - It prioritises transparency, but details on data sourcing are limited.